Aging

 (312) 440-2500

-This is a professional organization that works to improve the dental health of the public and to promotes the art and science of dentistry.
-Some state dental associations offer a number of free or low-cost services for older people.
+This professional organization works to improve the dental health of the public and promote the art and science of dentistry.
+In addition, some state dental associations offer several free or low-cost services for older people.

 Oral Health America